 Brad Hartman is an intellectual property and corporate lawyer with experience litigating intellectual property cases and business disputes in state and federal courts.
+Brad has offices in Phoenix and Washington, D.C.

 Brad is involved in drafting and negotiating complex agreements involving the acquisition, protection and licensing of intellectual property rights, as well as confidentiality, invention assignment and nondisclosure agreements.
 He also works with clients in recovering pirated domain names and halting the infringement of intellectual property rights on the Internet.